harshild/gradle-felix-plugin/README.md

 --------

 Features of the Felix Plugin:
-* Download of the required apache felix framework bundles
+* Downloads all required apache felix framework bundles
-* Configuration, assembly and execution of the felix framework
+* Configure, assemble and execute/run felix framework with all bundles
 * Compiling and including of custom bundles into the felix framework
+* Auto creation of Bundles for all Sub Projects which includes all compile time dependencies
+* Auto Wrap default OSGi bundle configuration for non-bundles mentioned with felix configuration

 Usage
 -----